-A quote attributed to Thomas Jefferson is being circulated in response to Obama’s healthcare law.
+A quote attributed to former U.S. President Thomas Jefferson was circulated in June 2012 in response to then-President Barack Obama's healthcare law.
 Is this really him and in what context did he say it?

 In response to a question about the various religious groups that had made their way into Virginia, Jefferson wrote:

 The error seems not sufficiently eradicated, that the operations of the mind, as well as the acts of the body, are subject to the coercion of the laws.
 But our rulers can have authority over such natural rights only as we have submitted to them.
 The rights of conscience we never submitted, we could not submit.
 We are answerable for them to our God.
 The legitimate powers of government extend to such acts only as are injurious to others.
 But it does me no injury for my neighbour to say there are twenty gods, or no god.
 It neither picks my pocket nor breaks my leg.
 If it be said, his testimony in a court of justice cannot be relied on, reject it then, and be the stigma on him.
 Constraint may make him worse by making him a hypocrite, but it will never make him a truer man.
 It may fix him obstinately in his errors, but will not cure them.
 Reason and free enquiry are the only effectual agents against error.
 Give a loose to them, they will support the true religion, by bringing every false one to their tribunal, to the test of their investigation.
 They are the natural enemies of error, and of error only.
 Had not the Roman government permitted free enquiry, Christianity could never have been introduced.
 Had not free enquiry been indulged, at the era of the reformation, the corruptions of Christianity could not have been purged away.
 If it be restrained now, the present corruptions will be protected, and new ones encouraged.
 Was the government to prescribe to us our medicine and diet, our bodies would be in such keeping as our souls are now.
 Thus in France the emetic was once forbidden as a medicine, and the potatoe as an article of food.